drummer1992/sito/README.md

 forbidden()
 ```

-Method takes flag `isForbidden` so you can disable such check on the fly.
+Method takes flag `enabled` so you can disable such check on the fly.

 ```js
 await forbidden(false).isValid({}) // => true